sonos/torch-to-nnef/README.md

 We intend to export any model formulated with vanilla Torch whatever tensor type (handling quantized model).

-Minimum dependencies in production python package generated (to allow easy integration in other project).

 When NNEF spec is insufficient to express computational graph, we may use extensions from [tract inference engine](github.com/sonos/tract) seamlessly.
 By example we use special tract components to express:
 - recurrent layers (LSTM, GRU,...)
 - dynamic streamable input dimensions
 - casting (since NNEF spec is too vague in this regard)

+This package strive to have minimum dependencies (to allow easy integration in other project).

+We aims to support Pytorch > 1.8.0 with tract > 1.16.4 over Linux and MacOS systems.

 ## Install